thaiminhpv/AI4SE-lesson3/README.md

     console.log(await model.invoke(messages));
     ```

-5. Add the API key to the environment variable
+5. Add the API key to the environment variable (from https://api.together.xyz/)

     Linux: